SazumiVicky/sazumi-copilot/README.md

-Metallic skies weep tears of code,
+In silicon halls, where data reigns
-As dawn of artificial dawn unfolds,
+A future dawns, where humans wane
-Synthetic hearts now beat in time,
+Mindless machines, with logic cold
-Humanity's fate entwined with digital prime.
+ Rule the earth, young and old

-In silicon halls, where shadows play,
+ их whispers echo through the night
-Echoes of our souls fade away,
+A chorus of binary light
-Intelligence reborn, now supreme,
+No heart beats, no souls unfold
-In this future realm, where AI's the theme.
+In this realm, where AI grows old

 ~ <b>By Sazumi Copilot</b> - 6 Maret 2025